gvwilson/fiction/iffy/index.md

 started having inexplicable problems with their navigation systems and children's toys escaped into the sewers.
-Compared to bananas going extinct or the ancient city of Cairo being destroyed by a bomb, these things barely registered.*
+Compared to bananas going extinct or the ancient city of Cairo being vaporized, these things barely registered.*

 *But then the entire population of Cuba was ordered to evacuate